Health Care Guide Information

 Pancytopenia: The decreased number of white blood cells, Red blood cells, and platelets.

-Oncogene: The gene which is responsible for the cells to be cancerous is called Oncogene.
-It is a mutated form of proto-oncogene that is responsible for normal cell division.
+Oncogene: The gene that is responsible for the cells to be cancerous is called an Oncogene.
+It is a mutated form of a proto-oncogene that is responsible for normal cell division.

-Defuse large B-cell lymphoma: Defuse large because lymphoma cells seem extremely large under the microscope.
+Defuse large B-cell lymphoma: Defuse large word used to discribe the cells ,because lymphoma cells seem extremely large under the microscope.

 Blast cells.
-Abnormal /immature cells in the blood (blast cells or blast Crises).
+Too much Abnormal /immature cells in the blood (blast cells or blast Crises).

 Lumpectomy:

-Removal of a lump especially in the breast ( lumpectomy). it is done for biopsy purposes or to avoid the lump being cancerous.
+Removal of a lump, especially in the breast ( lumpectomy).
+It is done for biopsy purposes or to remove the lump to rule out cancer.

 Acute:

-Word in cancer when cancer symptoms spread quickly.
-For example acute lymphoblastic leukemia.
+In cancer, the word acute is used when cancer symptoms spread quickly.
+For example, acute lymphoblastic leukemia.
 The patient becomes complicated very soon with multiple signs and symptoms.

 Chronic.